kehantan/labbook/docs/protease_assay/enzyme_progress.rst

 #.
 Retrive purified protease from -80 C and thaw at room temperature.
 #.
 Calculate volume of enzyme stock to be added into each well.
 #.
-Add appropriate volume of enzyme into each well in a 384 well plate.
+Add appropriate volume of enzyme into each well of a 384 well plate to the desired final enzyme concentration.

-    * Enzyme concentration: 20, 15, 10, 5 uM
+    * Final enzyme concentration in wells: 20, 15, 10, 5 uM

 #.
 Top up each well with assay buffer until 36 uL.